wviechtb/r-user-group/workshop_lavaan.md

 ![RStudio Screenshot](/r-user-group/assets/images/screenshot_lavaan.png)

 In this workshop, you will learn how to conduct such analyses using the [lavaan](https://lavaan.ugent.be) package, a free and open-source add-on to the statistical programming language [R](https://en.wikipedia.org/wiki/R_(programming_language)).
 The lavaan package rivals commercially available software (such as LISREL, Mplus, Amos, and EQS) in terms of functionality and makes fitting latent variable models extremely easy.
 Time permitting, we will also cover topics such as multigroup models, measurement invariance, multilevel models, and the analysis of categorical data in the context of latent variable models.

+The workshop will be given directly by the author of the lavaan package, [Yves Rosseel](https://research.ugent.be/web/person/yves-rosseel-0/en), Professor of Data Analysis at Ghent University.

 ### Workshop Prerequisites / Preparations